Post-Graduate Certificate for Internationally Trained Teachers

 • Experiential programming

-• 20-day practicum and/or school experience
+• 20-day practicum or interactive school experiences

 • Employment and career preparation